medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 First we need to go to the basics and talk about physical memory and how most OS's take care of it.
 On most modern systems memory is broken into chunks called `Pages`.
 A `Page` of memory usually is 4KB (for AMD64).
 This describes the smallest allocatable chunk of physical memory.
 This means even a 1 byte allocation will take at least 4KB of physical memory and the other 4095 bytes will sit there unused.
 Do keep in mind that successive allocations may use free space in pages returned from pervious allocations.

 AMD64 also allows for larger page sizes, usually 2MB and 1GB.
 This may seem arbitrary, but there is a specific reason to this.
-To undeerstand why these page sizes were decided on, we need take a look at a 64-bit memory address as viewd by an operating system:
+To understand why these page sizes were decided on, we need take a look at a 64-bit memory address as viewd by an operating system:

 ![x86_64 Address Anatomy](http://bits.michaeledavies.com/images/x86_64-address-anatomy.png)